Deltares/ddlpy/README.md

 * pandas
 * numpy
+* click
+* python-dateutil>=2.8

-To install this code, go to the directory where this code is located andy type in a console:
+To install this ddlpy, go to the directory where this code is located and type in a console:

     pip install ddlpy